javierlopezdeancos/my-typescript-solid-examples/src/O.md

   new Peugeot("Yellow")
 ];

-// This is ready to extend brandCars with other brand car
+// This is ready to extend brandCars with other brand cars
-// without need to t ouch any line in printAveragePriceOk funtion export function printAveragePriceOk(cars: IBrandCar[]): void {
+// without need to touch any line in `printAveragePriceOk` function export function printAveragePriceOk(cars: IBrandCar[]): void {
   for (let c = 0; c < brandCars.length; c++) {
     const car = brandCars[c];